ircv3/ircv3-specifications/extensions/metadata.md

 On joining a channel, users will get the channel's current metadata sent to them with `METADATA` messages, and get the same information for all users who are in the channel.
 Specifically, they get that information for the keys they are subscribed to.
 The server may also tell them to request that information [at a later time](#metadata-sync).

+## Relation with other dependencies

+This specification depends on the [`batch`](../extensions/batch.html) capability which MUST be negotiated to use ``draft/metadata-2``.
+The order of capability negotiation is not significant and MUST not be enforced.

+This specification also uses the [standard replies](../extensions/standard-replies.html) framework.

+Clients MUST NOT request both (`metadata` or `metadata-notify`) and (`draft/metadata-2` or `draft/metadata-notify-2`).
+Servers MUST NOT accept these requests either.

 ## `draft/metadata-2` Capability

 The `draft/metadata-2` capability indicates that a server supports metadata, and provides any limits and information about the system that clients must be aware of.
 Clients MUST request this capability in order to receive [`METADATA` notifications](#notifications).